BackupTheBerlios/circe-svn/trunk/src/README.txt

 Known limitations:
  * Only two fixed status windows.
- * Can't close any windows.
  * Might not work on all IRC servers, freenode is confirmed to work.
- * Many commands not implemented, including /me.
+ * Many commands not implemented.